Skip to main content

 A Dispute and a Chargeback are two distinct processes related to payment Disputes.

 • A Dispute occurs when a customer is questioning a transaction with their issuing bank or credit card company, typically due to concerns raised around unauthorized charges, billing errors, or overall dissatisfaction with a product or service.
-This can be a formal process initiated through their Issuer or credit card company during the preliminary Chargeback proceeding or an informal process where concerns are raised by the Cardholder directly and discussed with the Merchant to seek a resolution.
+This can be a formal process initiated through their Issuer or credit card company during the preliminary Chargeback proceeding or an informal process where concerns are raised by the cardholder directly and discussed with the Merchant to seek a resolution.

-• A Chargeback occurs when a Cardholder bypasses the Merchant entirely to Dispute the transaction with their Issuer or credit card company to reverse a transaction.
+• A Chargeback occurs when a cardholder bypasses the Merchant entirely to Dispute the transaction with their Issuer or credit card company to reverse a transaction.
 Chargebacks are typically more formal and can also incur additional fees from a Merchant perspective.
 Chargebacks are typically initiated due to claims of fraud, or failure to receive goods or services.

 Both listed processes above require prompt response from the Merchant with compelling evidence provided to support their transaction’s validity.